 bunny.net’s key advantages are its simplicity, pricing, and customer support.
 Many of the above features are configured in one-click, giving you advanced capabilities without the headache of trying to figure out complicated provisioning.
 Their pricing is straightforward and affordable.
 And, not for nothing, they also offer one-to-one, round-the-clock customer support.
 If it’s important to you to be able to speak with an expert when you need to, bunny.net is the better choice.

-If you’re looking for an agnostic, specialized, affordable CDN, bunny.net would be a great fit.
+If you’re looking for a vendor-agnostic, specialized, affordable CDN, bunny.net would be a great fit.
 If you need more advanced features and have the time, know-how, and money to make them work for you, AWS CloudFront offers those.

 CDNs and Cloud Storage